FIVE JEWELS OF WISDOM

 grow spiritually until the path of awakening becomes their only meaningful

-Although simple, this harmlessness technique is difficult to adopt as a
+Although simple, this harmlessness technique is challenging to adopt as

-living awareness and challenging to master.
-It’s one of the most powerful
+a living awareness and even more difficult to master.
+It’s one of the most

-techniques on the spiritual path and takes time, patience and a loving
+powerful techniques on the spiritual path, and it requires time, patience, and

-attitude.
-The spirit of harmlessness is a technique known for centuries by many
+a loving attitude.
+The spirit of harmlessness is a technique known for

-A common error is when people think that they will advance spiritually
+A common error is when people believe they will advance spiritually by

-by performing a particular meditation, by repeating a mantra or prayer, or by
+performing a particular meditation, repeating a mantra or prayer, or following

-following some guru.
-Yet if they knew the true nature of awakening, they would
+a guru.
+Yet, if they knew the true nature of awakening, they would see that the

-see that the spirit of harmlessness is far more powerful than any other method,
+spirit of harmlessness is far more potent than many methods, old or new.

 To ignore this technique of harmlessness is to discard a dynamic jewel